raquelboujnah/WordLearningApp/readme.md

 The web application to learn new words with cards in a sequential order.

 ## Features
-- create and reorder sequence of cards;
+- manage your card set;
 - learning sessions to study all the cards or only the part of it.

 ## How to install